Search

 8. 9(f) Student Visa: Issued to a foreign national who has received a notice of acceptance from a Philippine Higher Education Institution authorized to admit foreign students.

 9. Employment or 9(g) Visa: A Philippine visa for foreigners recruited to work for a Philippine-based company.
-The employer must petition for this visa, which is generally granted to foreign nationals with rare skills and qualifications in the country.
+The employer must apply for this visa, which is generally granted to foreign nationals with rare skills and qualifications in the country.
 With an initial validity of one to three years, it can be extended up to 10 years.

 11. Multiple Entry Visa: Allows the holder to go to the foreign country multiple times within a specified validity period.
 In the case of the Philippines, multiple entry visas can be valid for six months or 12 months.